According to Newton's Law of Gravity, what happens to the gravita... | Study Prep in Pearson+

-According to Newton's Law of Gravity, which two factors directly affect the magnitude of the gravitational force between two objects?
+According to Newton's Law of Gravity, which of the following factors can affect the strength of the gravitational force between two objects?

 - 0. Math Review31m